How to be a Successful Software Sales Rep

 One of the best sales reps we had made around 75 dials a day.
-This included cold calling as well as follow up calls and etc. But don’t think if you’re starting out that this is sufficient.
-This guy had tons of sales experience and new how to maximize his efforts.
+This included cold calling as well as follow-up calls, etc. But don’t think if you’re starting that this is sufficient.
+This guy had tons of sales experience and knew how to maximize his efforts.
 The only way to do that is by making calls.
-So when a sales rep is starting out, he/she should make at least 100-150 cold calls a day.
+So when a sales rep is starting, they should make at least 100-150 cold calls a day.
 This is the best way to practice and get better.
-Once you’re good enough to just make 50-75 calls a day, you’ll still have a full day, but with more purposeful and quality calling.
-But again, you can’t get there overnight and you ONLY get there by making the calls.
-At my last software sales job, I made around 50 cold calls a day, but that’s because I was also doing presentations as well.
+Once you’re good enough to make 50-75 calls a day, you’ll still have a full day, but with more purposeful and quality calling.
+But again, you can’t get there overnight, and you ONLY get there by making the calls.
+At my last software sales job, I drove around 50 cold calls a day, but that’s because I was also doing presentations.

-Cold calling is very important, and I can’t emphasize it enough.
+Cold calling is fundamental, and I can’t emphasize it enough.
 It’s hard, but if you can press through the initial emotional turmoil and hit your stride, this will lead to your success as a sales rep. Remember, sales is a numbers game.
-Even if you’re bad at sales, if you’re product is decent and the market is large, you should be able to get sales just by calling tons of people.
+Even if you’re bad at sales, if you’re product is decent, and the market is large, you should be able to get sales just by calling tons of people.